 - They may be effective taken 'as required' but there is currently limited evidence for this strategy.

 - Combined hormonal contraceptives (CHCs) are commonly thought to improve symptoms but there are few good trial data to support their use.
 Drospirenone plus 20 mg estradiol may help reduce PMS symptoms but a Cochrane review concluded that any superiority over other CHCs was unclear.
 Taking a CHC continuously for three cycles may reduce PMS symptoms and may be an option for women who want to use CHCs for contraception.

 - Transdermal oestrogen is one of the more effective treatments for PMS symptoms.
 It should be given as a transdermal patch, gel or subcutaneous implant, as oral oestrogen is usually insufficient to suppress ovulation; 100, 150, or 200 micrograms may be necessary.
-Due to the unknown effects of these preparations on the risk of endometrial or breast cancer, the National Institute for Health and Care Excellence (NICE) does not recommend their use in primary care.
 If the woman has an intact uterus she will need to be given a progestogen to prevent endometrial hyperplasia.
 A levonorgestrel-containing intrauterine system (IUS-LNG) delivers this without causing symptoms to return.

 - Danazol, although effective in reducing premenstrual breast pain, is rarely used now due to the risk of masculinisation and other side-effects.

 - Progestogen alone is not recommended for women with PMS, due to insufficient evidence to support its effectiveness.

 In women with severe PMS symptoms, surgery (hysterectomy or bilateral salpingo-oophorectomy) may be considered in secondary care.